The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: The sample

-Fig.\,\ref{fig:LMCpic} shows the positions of the 109 known WN stars of the BAT99 catalog on an image of the LMC, also delineating the binary candidates.
+Fig.\,\ref{fig:LMCpic} shows the positions of the 109 known WN stars of the BAT99 catalogue on an image of the LMC, marking also the binary candidates.
 In Table\,\ref{tab:catalog}, we list all LMC WN binary candidates.
 We also give their aliases, spectral types, Smith v-band magnitudes, where the classification procedure is described in Sect.\,\ref{subsubsec:specclass}.
 The status of various binary-candidate criteria is given for each of the targets: X-ray luminosities, composite spectra, eclipses, and RV variations.
 Finally, we give the suggested configuration for each system based on our study and previous studies.
-In this work, SB2 refers to systems in which two components are seen in the spectrum and move periodically in anti-phase, while SB1 refers to systems in which only one component (in this case always the WR star) is moving periodically.
+Here, SB2 refers to systems in which two components are seen in the spectrum and move periodically in anti-phase, while SB1 refers to systems in which only one component (here always the WR star) is moving periodically.
 Per definition, each target in our sample is positive on at least one of these criteria.
 Bold entries correspond to objects that are confirmed as binaries in our study.

-It is important to stress that the non-confirmed candidates, as well as other apparently-single WN stars, may still be binaries that were not observed as such because of, for example, low-mass companions, long periods, or inclination effects.
+It is important to stress that the non-confirmed candidates, as well as other apparently-single WN stars, may still be binaries that were not observed as such due to, e.g., low-mass companions, long periods, or inclination effects.
 Detection biases are discussed in length in FMG03 and S2008.
 Loosely speaking, the binary sample is estimated to be ${\approx}70\%$ complete to binaries with periods $P \lesssim 200\,$d and secondaries with $M_2 \gtrsim 8\,M_\odot$.
-The true binary fraction for WR binaries with larger periods or lower mass secondaries remains unconstrained.
+The true binary fraction for WR binaries with larger periods / lower-mass secondaries remains unconstrained.